johanschmidt1998/medical-imaging/README.md

 ## How To Run:
 ### Create model:
-Run "01_process_images.py" to extract the features from all of your images.
-The features then gets extracted into a csv file on your machine.
+Run "01_process_images.py" to extract the features from all of your images. \n The features then gets extracted into a csv file on your machine.
 Then run "02_train_classifiers.py" with the csv file Then save the model by running "03_evaluate_classifier.py"